gustavious/subdocument-mutation/README.md

 - Some sort of persistence over the performed operations
 - More case scenarios to test (failure paths)
 - Expose the different operation through an API rest server
+- Make every operation work with any kind of nested mutation structure
+- Set up a docker container and CI/CD pipelines
+- This code resulted quite messy, it can be refactored to be easy to read